oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### MapOf with Enumerated key

 # 4 Serialization

-Serialization rules define how to represent an instance of a type using a specific data format.
-Several serialization formats are defined here.
-Other documents may define additional serialization formats by specifying an unambiguous representation of each JADN type.
+Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
+Serialization rules define how to represent instances of each type using a specific format.
+Several serialization formats are defined in this section.
+Additional serialization formats defined elsewhere are valid if they:

-*Editor's note: conformance requirements for serialization rules:*
+* Specify an unambiguous serialized representation for each JADN type
-* MUST define a rule for each data type
+* Specify how each option applicable to a type affects serialized values
-* MUST define how each option applicable to that type affects serialized values
+* Specify any value constraints defined for that format

 ## 4.1 JSON Serialization